vincentwun/A-Eye-Web-Chat-Assistant/README.md

 - **Alt + Shift + 1**: Activate voice control for browser and extension operations.
 - **Alt + Shift + 2**: Activate voice input to interact with the extension's AI.

+> Reminder: Please grant microphone access to the extension to use the voice features.

 These shortcuts allow you to seamlessly navigate and interact with web content using voice commands.

 ## Current Limitations